ricardojoserf/writeups/PortSwigger/Business logic vulnerabilities/11 - Authentication bypass via encryption oracle.md

 ![img](images/Authentication%20bypass%20via%20encryption%20oracle/10.png)

-First we will set the value “W0Qhvki0tOhz7V7DD4c7gUE5MQ/KEsTNpdy4UQnWdyE%3d” for the “notification” cookie to cheeck it is decrypted correctly:
+First we will set the value “W0Qhvki0tOhz7V7DD4c7gUE5MQ/KEsTNpdy4UQnWdyE%3d” for the “notification” cookie to check it is decrypted correctly: